 As part of the discovery process, the trial court ordered the plaintiffs to disclose to the newspapers the names and addresses of members and donors.
 The court also issued a protective order prohibiting the newspapers from publishing or disseminating this information or from using it in any way except to prepare for and try the case because the plaintiffs had offered evidence that threats of violence had been directed at group members.

-Question of whether protective order was prior restraint examined by Supreme Court
+Supreme Court examined whether protective order was prior restraint

 In a majority opinion authored by Justice Lewis F. Powell Jr. and joined by six other justices, the Supreme Court rejected the argument adopted by lower courts that a protective order limiting a party’s ability to disseminate information obtained in discovery represented a paradigmatic prior restraint on speech subject to strict scrutiny.